WilsonCWong/VRevolution/README.md

 A responsive mock website that showcases VR technology.
 See it here: http://wilsonwong.me/VRevolution

 # TODO
-- Fix mobile.
-- Redesign content layout as I don't think it looks very good now.
+- Redesign content layout, it's a bit plain currently.